 Use the resources on this page to manage district committee personnel, finances, communications, and advocacy.
+If you are working with local administrators (principals, headmasters, etc) to start speech and debate programs, point them to our Administrators page for relevant information

 View District Info and Stats Online – Login to your account and view the District Info tab under Schools on your account for leveling information, district tournament dates, committee membership, and member school contact information.